WHO NEEDS HOSPICE OR PALLIATIVE CARE?

 Hospice and Palliative care are services that support the physical, emotional, and spiritual needs of individuals that have been diagnosed with a serious or chronic illness.

 Located on 10.8 acres in Owensboro, The Heartford House offers a beautiful, peaceful setting for patients and their families.
-Our facility was the first free-standing hospice inpatient facility in Western Kentucky.
+It was the first free-standing hospice inpatient center in Western Kentucky.
 We’re located at 2914 Old Hartford Road in Owensboro.

 ADDITIONAL SERVICES WE OFFER